discopt/cmr/doc/tu.md

 The corresponding function in the library is

-  - CMRtestTotalUnimodularity() tests a matrix for being totally unimodular.
+  - CMRtuTest() tests a matrix for being totally unimodular.

 and is defined in \ref tu.h.
+Its parameters also allow to choose one of the enumeration algorithms with exponential running time instead of the decomposition algorithm.